andrewhong5297/web3-data-practice/README.md

 # web3-data-practice
-Practice questions for on-chain data analysis, engineering, and science in Web3
+This repo is for practice questions for on-chain data analysis, engineering, and science in Web3.

+The organization of this repo will probably change a lot as we figure it out, but we'll start simple with just one folder and questions list
+- analyst
+  |- basic_practice.md